Carnival Cruise (CCL) Stock Analysis: Metrics, and Future Outlook

 20234.0Gradual deleveraging efforts

-Carnival’s debt-to-equity ratio highlights its heavy reliance on borrowing during the pandemic.
-While the company is refinancing at favorable rates and reducing its debt burden incrementally, the high ratio remains a critical risk factor.
+Carnival cruises debt-to-equity ratio highlights its heavy reliance on borrowing during the pandemic.
+While the company is refinancing at favourable rates and reducing its debt burden incrementally, the high ratio remains a critical risk factor.

 Future Turnaround Plays